Renal Diet Plan with Indian Food

 high in salt and proteins, processed meats should be avoided if you have renal issues.

-5. Dairy and dairy products:
+5. Dairy foods:

 6. Brown rice: